monsoonmaelstrom/book2/book2.md

 This earns me several peculiar looks, but they get up, and the seven of us walk toward the helm.

 “Hey, Lewis.
-You said you wanted to talk to these three about spending so much time lying about on your deck,” I say as we approach.
+You said you wanted to talk to these three about spending so much time lying about on your deck,” I begin as we approach.

 Lewis raises his eyebrows, having definitely said no such thing.

-“When he gets done telling you guys off,” I say with a glance to Gavin, “you should ask him about his time with the Firgasu navy.
-I’m sure he could talk for ages about it.”
+“When he gets done telling you guys off,” I finish with a glance to Gavin, “you should ask him about his time with the Firgasu navy.
+I’m sure he could talk about it for ages.”

 “You three are a hazard to the rest of the crew,” Lewis tells them flatly, taking the hint, and I step back a couple of feet with Liam, Davy, and Alex.
 I make sure to stay close enough to the others that it looks like we could all be involved in the same conversation, before throwing up a shield around the four of us.

 “No one should be able to hear us,” I tell them, “but keep your voices down just in case.
 Better safe than sorry.”

-“I take it we’re not going to Dairuvar, then,” Liam says.
+“I take it we’re not going to Dairuvar, then,” Liam states.

 “No, we’re not even going to Branton, at least not on this ship, but there was no reason to bother telling her that.”